 We are based at the recently refurbished Bridge of Orchy Hotel which is ideally situated to give us quick and easy access to Glen Coe, Glen Etive and Glen Orchy, plus Rannoch Moor.

-During the first section of the course the emphasis is on the technical side of landscape photography.
+During the first section of the workshop the emphasis is on the technical side of landscape photography.
 You will gain a real understanding for the aperture and shutter speed settings and what depth of field is and how to achieve it in your images.
 When you learn how to take more control of the technical decisions, rather than letting the camera decide, your images improve significantly and your photography will become more creative and satisfying.
 The less you resort to your camera's automatic mode and use its manual settings instead, then the more individual to you your images become.

-Next you'll learn how to set up your camera so you achieve its full potential.
+Next you'll learn how to set up your camera so you can achieve its full potential.
 We look specifically at the difference between the two shooting formats, RAW and Jpeg and learn why RAW is nearly always preferable, especially if you want to eventually produce your own prints.
 We'll examine the white balance settings and how RAW gives us far greater control over the vital colour temperature and exposure of our images.

 We also concentrate on the different light meter options and you will gain a real understanding for using the histogram to obtain exposures that record all the available detail.
-This section of the course is rounded off by explaining what the ISO settings are and which are the most suitable for landscapes.
+This section is rounded off by explaining what the ISO settings are and which are the most suitable for landscapes.

 We then head out on location to put it all into practice, while also learning how to focus the image correctly to gain the maximum amount of sharpness.
 We will explore the crucial use of filters in landscape photography, learning when and how to use neutral density graduated filters to control excessive contrast range and how a polariser can have a significant effect on the saturation and clarity of our images.